Skip To Main Content

 Route Information

 Students who are eligible for free transportation will receive a letter 10 days prior to the start of the school year.
-The letter will provide the pickup & drop off locations & times.
+The letter will provide the pickup and drop off locations and times.

 Student Transportation Request: